Content verified:

 Squamish's rapidly expanding commercial sector and Whistler's ongoing property upgrades generate frequent TI projects - new HVAC installations, ventilation penetrations, equipment curbs, and building modifications.
 Our crews coordinate with general contractors and mechanical trades to ensure these alterations are executed without compromising roof integrity.

 Roof emergency in the Sea-to-Sky corridor?
 Our local crews respond without the two-hour drive from Metro Vancouver.
-Our crews respond as quickly as possible.
 Call 604-531-9619.

 When a roof system has reached the end of its service life, Raven Roofing provides full commercial reroofing and new construction roofing throughout the Sea-to-Sky corridor.